 When it comes to data integrations for nonprofits, many organizations struggle to come up with effective and efficient processes.
 Nonprofits often use multiple systems involving a lot of staff time and manual work.
 With this kind of approach, it’s difficult to successfully sync even part of their data, much less all of it.

 You probably track your fundraising through System A but email your supporters through System B. You dream of a way to pull all of the data together for easier reporting, but even if you do find a possible solution, will it really help, or will it just make your data management even more complicated?

 The National Trust for Historic Places knew this struggle well, but when they connected with the Abila netFORUM team, they saw an opportunity to link their online communications and advocacy platform, Luminate, with their membership and fundraising database on netFORUM.

-They knew they wanted to use netFORUM as their authoritative donor database, with Luminate continuing to serve as their online communications database, but how could they connect the two platforms?
+They knew they wanted to use netFORUM as their primary donor database, using Luminate as their online communications database, but how could they connect the two platforms?

 That’s where we came in.

 Cornershop Creative undertook with enthusiasm what we knew would be a challenging data sync project and far exceeded expectations.
 Whether your project is a small design refresh or a major technical undertaking, I can’t recommend Cornershop Creative enough. – Alison Hinchman, National Trust for Historic Places

 Data integrations for nonprofits are often technically possible, but frequently involve a lot of customized attention.
 The Trust contracted with Cornershop to build a data sync between Luminate and netFORUM.
 This was a very long process, but here’s a summary of our approach: